ZitaoZeng/CBDA-subsampling/readme.txt

 validation-set-i:

-	The validation set data, the randomly selected row and columns (plus the case number and outcome column).
+	The validation set data, the randomly selected rows and columns (plus the case number and outcome column).
 Ex. validation-set-1, validation-set-2, etc.

     The first column is the case number column.